OutSystems/docs-product/src/ref/ui-patterns/mobile/data-grid-api-ref.md

 PromptMessage
 :   Type: optional, Text.
-    Message that appears in the search input (Default: &quot;Search for data in the Grid&quot;).
+    Message that appears in the search input (Default: `Search for data in the Grid`).

 ### TextColumn { #TextColumn }